geekiam/website/static/posts/what-is-wget.md

 If you want to create a mirror of an entire public facing website on your machine locally you can easily do using `-m` mirror option with some additional parameters:

-* `--convert-links ` Will convert links to ensure all links are relative to the directory
+* `--convert-links ` convert links to ensure all links are relative to the directory
 * `--page-requisites` downloads additional file resources like stylesheets etc.

 ```shell script